aws/sagemaker-hyperpod-cli/doc/training.md

 # Training with SageMaker HyperPod

-SageMaker HyperPod provides powerful capabilities for running distributed training workloads on EKS-hosted clusters.
+SageMaker HyperPod provides powerful capabilities for running distributed training workloads on EKS-orchestrated clusters.
 This guide covers how to create and manage training jobs using both the HyperPod CLI and SDK.

 ## Overview